 Nerina: What are your main research topics?

 Almas: I am working with recycling technologies.
-In my PhD I worked with recycling citrus industrial waste and we extracted some value added products from that.
-After that I entered in a research area that was linked with recycling technologies that were used for water reclamation.
+In my Ph.D.
+I worked with recycling citrus industrial waste and we extracted some value added products from that.
+After that, I entered in a research area that was linked to recycling technologies that were used for water reclamation.
 We were studying how we can purify the waste water in the waste water treatment plants and currently I am working with mass spectrometric techniques and we are using these techniques for analysis of different kinds of substances.

 Nerina: Why are you so passionate about recycling?